-In the “era of scroll” it can be harder and harder to come across meaningful content online, particularly for filmmakers.
+In the “era of scroll” it can be harder and harder to come across meaningful content online, particularly when it comes to filmmaking.
 But, don’t fret.
-There’s an antidote for that that endless scroll: Film podcasts.
+There’s an antidote for that endless scroll: Filmmaking podcasts.

 Ok, we all know podcasts are great at this point.
 Essentially, they’re the rebirth of radio in its optimized form.
 You have access to the best storytellers and thinkers in the universe, neatly packaged in a format you can knock out on a commute or on the treadmill.